Full question:

 Answer:

-(b) The place where the child was found shall be entered as the place of birth.
+The place where the baby was found will be recorded as the place of birth.
+Your report will serve as the child's birth certificate.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.